secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ### Real World Const Turbofish

-Here's an example from the Rust standard library that uses the curly brace notation inside the `::<{const}>` turbofish operator:
+Here's an example using the Rust standard library that uses the curly brace notation inside the `::<{const}>` turbofish operator:

 ```